How to Create Remarkable Custom Embroidered Apparel

-Picture your team wearing logo’d shirts and hats at a tradeshow.
-Imagine your new hires receiving logo’d backpacks welcoming them to your team.
+Picture your team wearing company logo embroidered shirts and hats at a tradeshow.
+Imagine your new hires receiving branded backpacks welcoming them to your team.
 Creating custom embroidered apparel can lead to a polished, professional and attention-getting look.
-Here are a few tips to really make your logo pop.
+Here are a few tips to make your logo pop.

 For the overall best-looking embroidered apparel products, your logo design should use bold graphics and lettering.
 Gradient graphics, drop shadows and metallic highlights can be challenging.